Yuri Rubinsky

-Yuri Ivan Rubinsky was a writer, software executive, and well known promoter of the Standard Generalized Markup Language (SGML), which was the basis for the now-ubiquitous XML.
-In Canada, he is probably best known as founding co-director of the influential Banff Publishing Workshop and for his work in applying technology to help visually impaired people.
-He died at age 43 on January 21, 1996, after suffering a massive and unexpected heart attack at his home in Toronto, Canada.
+Yuri Ivan Rubinsky (August 2, 1952 – January 21, 1996) was a Lebanese-born writer, software executive, and promoter of the Standard Generalized Markup Language (SGML), which was the basis for the now-ubiquitous XML.
+In Canada, he is probably best known as founding co-director of the Banff Publishing Workshop and for his work in applying technology to help visually impaired people.
 The Yuri Rubinsky Memorial Award was created posthumously in his memory.

 Early life

 Yuri was born in Tripoli, Lebanon on August 2, 1952, the son of Andrew and Anna Rubinsky.
 He and his family emigrated to the Toronto, Ontario, Canada, area when he was three.
 He is a graduate of Brock University and studied architecture at the University of Toronto.
 After a variety of jobs in the Yukon, Yuri focused on the publishing industry.
-During the summer of 1978, he attended the Radcliffe Publishing course (now Columbia Publishing course) at Harvard University.
+During the summer of 1978, he attended the Radcliffe Publishing course (now the Columbia Publishing Course) at Harvard University.
 Yuri was so impressed with this course that he persuaded the Banff Centre for the Arts to sponsor the Banff Publishing Workshop (now the SFU Summer Publishing Workshops) two years later.

 In 1984, Yuri married Holley Rubinsky, a writer who he had met at a Banff Publishing Workshop.

+He died at age 43 on January 21, 1996, after suffering a massive and unexpected heart attack at his home in Toronto, Canada.